blog photo

 Cure the overspending bug: Plan.
 Assess.
 Repeat!

 Like so many things in life, financial success starts with a good plan.
 Create a budget, and then commit to following it.
 View this document as a living, breathing entity because it needs to adjust and change with the ebb and flow of everyday life.
-Those who are comfortable tackling this process on their own will find a host of online resources, such as Mint and Nerdwallet, with free, downloadable budget tools.
-For those who prefer added guidance, consult with a trusted financial professional.
-Many banks, including Fidelity Bank, offer budget planning as part of their client services.
+Consult with a trusted financial professional.
+Fidelity Bank offers budget planning as part of their client services.

 With one-click shopping, and recommendations for additional items based on the selection sitting in the online shopping cart, it’s easier than ever to blow the budget in a matter of seconds.
 To avoid overspending, it’s important to stop and assess if the item is a need or a want.
 For example, a new cell phone to replace a phone that no longer rings is a “need,” while buying the latest iPhone is a “want.”